April 5, 2024 — South FIRST FRIDAYS #ArtwalkSJ

 The Community Art Auction

-The Community Art Auction opens on First Friday, March 1 from 5pm to 9pm!
-Start and build your local art collection while supporting your community art center.
-More than 100 artworks are in the South Bay’s most accessible art auction, with starting bids at a fraction of retail value.
-Exhibition and preview are free and art is also available to ‘buy it now’ during the exhibition.
-Auction exhibit continues to the closing auction event on Saturday, April 6.
+Join us this South First Friday for the final evening preview of The Community Art Auction!
+Start and build your local art collection while supporting your community art center!
+More than 100 artists and 150 artworks are in the South Bay’s most accessible art auction, with starting bids at a fraction of retail value.
+From relative newcomers to artists in art museum collections, the Works auction is a true survey of local art.
+The Exhibition is free and art is also available to ‘buy it now’ during the exhibition.
+Exhibit continues to the exciting Auction event on Saturday, April 6—doors open 5pm and lots begin closing at 6pm!

 Martha Gardens District